GitYesm/GitYesm.github.io/_pages/about.md

 # 🎭 Skills
-- AI: Proficient in using deep learning frameworks such as PyTorch, PyTorch Lightning, and LangChain.
+- Artificial Intelligence: Specialized in AI with expertise in machine learning, deep learning, speech processing, and other related fields.
+Proficient in deep learning frameworks such as PyTorch, LangChain, vLLM, and Transformers.
-- Python: Proficient in using Python and web scraping, and adept at frameworks and technologies like DrissionPage, Django, Gradio, and FastAPI.
+- Python: Proficient in Python and web scraping, with extensive experience in frameworks and technologies like DrissionPage, Django, Gradio, and FastAPI.
-- Java: Proficient in using Java, and skilled in using frameworks and technologies such as SpringBoot3, MyBatis, and SpringCloud.
+- Java: Proficient in Java, with hands-on experience in frameworks such as Spring Boot 3, MyBatis, and Spring Cloud.
-- Front-end: Proficient in using HTML, CSS3, and JavaScript, and skilled in using the Vue3 framework.
+- Frontend: Proficient in HTML, CSS3, and JavaScript, with practical experience in the Vue3 framework.
-- Database: Proficient in using MySQL, SQLite, MongoDB, and Redis.
+- Databases: Skilled in using MySQL, SQLite, MongoDB, and Redis.
-- Mobile: Proficient in Android and mini-program development, and skilled in using the uniapp framework.
+- Mobile Development: Experienced in Android and mini-program development, with proficiency in the uniapp framework.

 # 🥊 Hobbies
 - 2023.11-2024.04, I train at Heyou MMA Club under the supervision of Chen Dong.